duarteocarmo/duarteocarmo.com/content/posts/56-thechangelog-neural-search.md

 title: Changelog neural search
-date: 10-05-2023 13:00
+date: 10-06-2023 05:00
-description: Vector database powered search and chat for podcasts on the Changelog network
+description: A vector database backed search and chat portal for podcasts on the Changelog network
-status: draft
+status: published
 slug: changelog-neural-search-superduperdb
 thumbnail: images/56/changelog-cover.png

 Search is one of the most important breakthroughs of the internet.
 Some are saying a list of blue links is not enough - and that AI _will_ overthrow search.
 I don't know if we're about to witness a revolution.
-But as with most things - there's only one way to know - to build and use it myself.
+But as with most things - there's only one way to know - to build and use it _myself_.

 I like podcasts a lot.
-There's really nothing like hearing people talk about things I know nothing about.
+There's really nothing like hearing people talk about things I know _nothing_ about.
 Some of my favorite podcasts are produced by the [Changelog](https://changelog.com/) network.
 More than once, I've had to use their [search engine](https://changelog.com/search?q=embedding) when researching something that was said during an episode.

 One of the best things about the Changelog is that the [whole thing is open source](https://github.com/thechangelog).
 From the podcast engine itself, to the [transcripts of every episode](https://github.com/thechangelog/transcripts).
 Why not take all of these transcripts and build an AI-powered™ search engine around them?